It's been a couple weeks since I last posted, but between the holidays and 2009 planning I haven't had time to do much else.

 Google's share price still not right...

-I twittered yesterday about the sudden drop of Google's share price imagefrom 400.00 to 329.
+I twittered yesterday about the sudden drop of Google's share price from 400.00 to 329.
 Nasdaq announced a routing problem and restored the price to 405.00, but take a look at what Yahoo has it listed as...
 I hope people don't think that's legit!
 Or, maybe I should short sell it!!!

 Tuesday, September 23, 2008